MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 ms.author: ryanwi
 ms.custom: aaddev
 ms.reviewer: youazhou

+#Customer intent: As an application developer, I want to configure the attributes of an application in the Microsoft Entra admin center or programmatically, so that I can update the application object and define permissions and roles for the app.
 ---

 # App manifest

 The application manifest contains all the attributes and their values of an app registration in the Microsoft identity platform.

 A Microsoft Graph app manifest is a JSON object that represents an app registration.
-It is also called the [Microsoft Graph Application resource type](/graph/api/resources/application) or Microsoft Graph app object (application object).
+It's also called the [Microsoft Graph Application resource type](/graph/api/resources/application) or Microsoft Graph app object (application object).
 It contains all the attributes and their values of an app registration.

 The application object you receive using [Microsoft Graph Get Application method](/graph/api/application-get) is the same JSON object you see in **App Registration manifest** page in the [Microsoft Entra admin center](https://entra.microsoft.com).